Skip to main content Skip to navigation

 1. Find your total Cost of Attendance (COA) for WSU.

-2. Subtract your Expected Family Contribution (EFC).
-EFC is determined by the FAFSA or WASFA and can be viewed in your FAFSA or WASFA account.
+2. Subtract your Student Aid Index (SAI).
+SAI is determined by the FAFSA or WASFA and can be viewed in your FAFSA or WASFA account.

-3. Subtract any scholarships or grants currently listed in your aid package (view your aid package in myWSU: myWSU/Student Center/View Financial Aid).
+3. Subtract any scholarships or grants currently listed in your aid offer (view your aid offer in myWSU: myWSU/Student Center/View Financial Aid).

 4. Any remaining amount is your remaining financial need.